Cosmic785/Cosmic-AI/README.md

 [Live Demo](https://cosmic785.github.io/my-local-ai/) · [Report a Bug](https://github.com/cosmic785/my-local-ai/issues)

 Cosmic AI V34 is a lightweight, client-side AI chat interface designed for privacy and speed.
 No data leaves your machine.
-Customize your name, theme, and avatar to make it yours.
+Make it yours with custom profiles, themes, and more.

+### 🔥 What's New in V34.1

+**Profile Update — Coming Next Release**
+- **Change Your Name**: Update your display name anytime from settings.
+No more being stuck with the first name you picked
+- **Upload Your Profile Picture**: Ditch the default avatar.
+Upload your own image to personalize your chat experience
+- **Auto-Save**: All profile changes save instantly to your browser.
+Your setup follows you every time you open Cosmic AI

-### ✨ Features
+### ✨ Core Features

 - **100% Local & Private**: Runs entirely in your browser.
-No API keys, no tracking.
+No API keys, no tracking
-- **Customizable Profile**: Set your username and upload a custom avatar
+- **Custom Profiles**: Set your username + avatar to personalize the interface
-- **Theme Support**: Switch between light/dark modes for comfy chatting
+- **Theme Support**: Light/dark mode toggle for day and night sessions
-- **Clean UI**: Minimal, fast interface focused on the conversation
+- **Fast & Minimal**: Clean UI focused on conversation, not clutter
 - **Open Source**: Fork it, modify it, self-host it

 ### 🛠️ Tech Stack